 You’re probably hearing the words “organic,” “ethical,” and “sustainable,” now more than ever.
 Every product advertised this way should be made this way.
 Sadly, you can’t take these claims at face value.
 For some companies, these words are just marketing jargon, with no substance to back them up.
 So how can you be sure that products you’re buying are actually organic, and made in a humane and responsible way?

 The easiest answer is to look for a GOTS label, which represents The Global Organic Textile Standard.
 It’s a single third-party certification that ensures a product is made the right way—not the easy way—at every single step.
-For us, it means products like our sheets are made from organic materials, in an environmentally friendly way by workers who are paid and treated fairly.
+For us, it means products like our sheet sets are made from organic materials, in an environmentally friendly way by workers who are paid and treated fairly.

 Becoming GOTS Certified was never a question for us, because it’s simply the better choice for the people, the planet and our customers.
 But obtaining this certification was no easy feat, and extensive for good reason.